 However, others argue that though menu costs are typically low for companies, it is not negligible.
 Also, those who argue the importance of menu costs push the idea that changing the prices of a good or service serves as an externality.
 By decreasing the cost of a good, the consumers’ real income increases, considering the good isn’t an inferior good, and the demand for the good in the entire industry will increase, as the average cost of the good in the industry slightly decreases.

 Thus, one company decreasing its prices slightly stimulates the economy.
-However, companies typically do not account for such externality when deciding whether the costs to change the price is larger than the cost to not change it.
+However, companies typically do not account for such externality when deciding whether the costs to change the price are larger than the cost to not change it.
 Consequently, companies may not change their prices quickly to meet the changes in demand.

-Supporters further argue that when governments impose fiscal policy to increase spending, leisure and consumption both decrease, so households are working more, but consuming less.
+Supporters further argue that when governments impose fiscal policy to increase spending, leisure and consumption both decrease, so households are working more but consuming less.
 Consequently, the greater imperfection in competition, the greater the fiscal multiplier.

 New Keynesian Economics argues that unemployment is caused by the efficiency in wages.
 Other macroeconomic theories argue that unemployment is a self-correcting mechanism where large labor supplies would put downward pressure on wages; consequently, as companies offer a lower wage, their demand for labor would increase, thus reducing the labor supply and unemployment.